Cyber4All/playbook/Pull Requests/Backend-PRs.md

 ### Schema Definitions Changed

 If a PR changed or added any schema definitions (such as a database or request body schema), the PR should include what part of the schema was added or updated.
-For instance, if you work on a story that requires the user's age during user registration, the request body and user schema is changed and should be noted in the PR.
+For instance, if you work on a story that requires the user's age during user registration, the request body and user schema is changed and should be noted in the PR's description.

 ### Updates to Wikis

-If a PR significantly changes the workflow or requirements of a existing procedure, the wiki associated with the procedure should be updated with the new info and linked in the PR.
+If a PR significantly changes the workflow or requirements of a existing procedure, the wiki associated with the procedure should be updated with the new info and linked in the PR's description.
 For instance, if you work on a refactor for our user authentication system that rewrites how we verify users, the wiki associated with user authentication should be updated.

 **Note:** If the wiki doesn't exist, please create one in it's repository.